Berks County, Pennsylvania: Libraries

-In July of 1985, after a year long study, a 97-page report titled Public Library Service for Berks County was released, recommending a "county-wide system of federated libraries...and to operate a center supportive of all the libraries in the system."
+In July 1985, after a year long study, a 97-page report titled Public Library Service for Berks County was released, recommending a "county-wide system of federated libraries...and to operate a center supportive of all the libraries in the system."
 Following this report, the Berks County Public Library System was officially established by the Berks County Board of Commissioners in 1986.

 The Berks County Public Library (BCPL) system consists of 19 member libraries and 4 branches:

 During the first year, the 12 libraries that were founding charter members served 45,000 registered borrowers and circulated over 470,000 items.
 Two branches in the county (Hamburg Public Library and the main branch of the Reading Public Library) were funded by grants from Andrew Carnegie.
 At this time, county funding for the library system totaled just $125,000.

 As the system grew with 4 more libraries joining, the funding from the county grew to $325,000 in the year 1990.
 In 1990, the first public access computers were installed in System member libraries.
 One year later, the system took over control of a county bookmobile.

 Several significant things for the library system took place in the year 1996 for its 10 year anniversary.
 During this year, the library system began van deliveries between branches and initiated involvement in the first ever state-wide Summer Reading program, Pennsylvania Patchwork.
 The system also began to offer access to the Internet.
 The following year, the first library automation network was installed across the system to connect the branch's collections.

 In the year 2000, the number of member libraries totaled 19.
 The BCPL system was awarded a $225,500 grant from the Bill and Melinda Gates Foundation.
 These funds were used to expand the internet access points available in the libraries and create a training lab at Reading Public Library.
 E-books and e-book readers were added to the system in this year as well.
 In 2002, after a year of development, a children's bookmobile called the Bookasaurus began to visit local preschool programs.
 In 2008, the system added an Early Literacy Station (ELS) to every branch in the system, which is a specific pre-loaded computer tailored to younger patrons' needs and interests.
 The following year, due to state-subsidized funding cuts, the county bookmobile ceased operations after more than 30 years.
 During this year, however, the library hosted its most successful Summer Reading yet, with over half a million books read over the course of the program.

 The library system began to participate in the 1000 Books Before Kindergarten initiative in 2014.

 As of 2020, the system has over 130,000 registered cardholders with a collection size of just under 950,000 items.